 Five of the malls are among the 17 centers Westfield has been seeking to dispose of since last year, according to the Wall Street Journal, which earlier reported the sale talks without naming a source.
 Sydney-based Westfield will retain a minority holding in the malls that Greenwich, Connecticut-based Starwood acquires, the newspaper said.

-Julia Clarke, Sydney-based spokeswoman for Westfield, couldn’t immediately comment.
+Julia Clarke, Sydney-based spokeswoman for Westfield, declined to comment.
 Tom Johnson, an external spokesman for Starwood Capital in New York, declined to comment on the report.

 Westfield, which spun off ownership of half its Australian and New Zealand malls in November 2010, is freeing up capital to invest in higher-return activities such as development projects in Italy and New York’s World Trade Center.
 In February, it announced a joint venture with the Canada Pension Plan Investment Board, which will pay $1.8 billion for a 45 percent share of 10 U.S. malls and two redevelopment sites.